JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 Compared to the `.war` distribution, the `.exe` and `.tar.gz` distributions:
 * include a Tomcat version which TeamCity is tested with, so it is known to be a working combination.
 This might not be the case with an external Tomcat.
 * define additional JRE options which are usually recommended for running the server
-* have the [teamcity-server startup script](#Starting+TeamCity+server) which provides several convenience options (e.g. separate environment variable for memory settings) and configures TeamCity correctly (e.g. log4j configuration)
+* have the [teamcity-server startup script](#Starting+TeamCity+server) which provides several convenience options (for example, separate environment variable for memory settings) and configures TeamCity correctly (for example,. log4j configuration)
 * (at least under Windows) provide better error reporting for some cases (like a missing Java installation)
 * under Windows, allow running TeamCity as a service with the ability to use the same configuration as if run from the console
 * come bundled with a build agent distribution and single startup script which allows for easy TeamCity server evaluation with one agent